triska/letswicrypt/README.md

   - `server.key`: the server's private key
   - `server.crt`: the certificate and certificate chain.

-Note that&mdash;upto naming&mdash;this corresponds to the files obtained in Variant&nbsp;A.
+Note that&mdash;up to naming&mdash;this corresponds to the files obtained in Variant&nbsp;A.

 # Running an HTTPS server with SWI-Prolog